Alien-Life-Form/OpenId-Connect-ID-Token-Validator/README.md

 When testing code no external activity (eg. HTTP requests) is allowed, each unit test has to be self-contained.
 This means that all external activity has to be mocked.
 The [first version](https://github.com/00111000/OpenIdConnect-JSONWebToken-Validator/tree/master/Non-Testable) of `ValidateOpenIdConnectJSONWebToken()` was non-testable since it was making a request - `await configurationManager.GetConfigurationAsync(ct);` inside of the method.

 Therefore, I had to create a [second version](https://github.com/00111000/OpenIdConnect-JSONWebToken-Validator/tree/master/Testable) of `ValidateOpenIdConnectJSONWebToken()`, where a few extra parameters had to be added to the method signature in order to make the method testable.
+I guess taking a TDD approach would help to avoid this.

 ### How mocking works?